 with a different pattern: dark blue with a white diagonal line.

 It would be interesting to compare those to colours used in other

 Yesterday was Jerusalem Day which commemorates the unification of the city in 1967.
 Every year there is a parade in the city, in this year there were also army units there with their flags.
 It reminded me the parades that used to be on Independence Day until 1968.
 That was my first chance to see real army flags, since I became flag-conscious, anyway.

 The field of the flags is divided diagonally between the two colours of the relevant corps.
 The main element of the flag is usually the shoulder patch or a similar design.
-Since these are awarded to brigade-level (or equivalent) formations while flags are awarded to regiment/batallion-level formations, the latter flags have additional elements to distinguish the specific battalion.
-I was able to see clearly only one example: Transportation Centre, which is equal to a brigade, has a flag of yellow/blue (Maintainance Corps) with their patch (elephant).
+Since these are awarded to brigade-level (or equivalent) formations while flags are awarded to regiment/battalion-level formations, the latter flags have additional elements to distinguish the specific battalion.
+I was able to see clearly only one example: Transportation Centre, which is equal to a brigade, has a flag of yellow/blue (Maintenance Corps) with their patch (elephant).
 There were about five flags like that, each with a combination of coloured bars, belonging I suppose to the individual bases.